Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Kldisubani St. George’s Basilica – located from Gomi St and then up the Betlemi Dead End.
 Study the map before you go as you might not have cell reception here.
 I love this view because it’s super beautiful and unobstructed view, and there’s usually nobody around.
 You have the benches and views all to yourself.
 So peaceful.

 - 144 Stairs (cafe restaurant) – cafe restaurant in this area with the most amazing views.
 Outside seating with low walls so you have totally unobstructed views.
+Day time you can just walk in and get an amazing outdoor table with a view, at night you may need reservation for guaranteed outdoor seating.
+Food is good but small portion for the price.

 - Betlemi Rise Viewpoint* – like a little park with amazing view, benches, and street cats/dogs.
 So nice and chill, totally local neighborhood vibes all around.
 Lowkey one of my favorite places to be.
 Stopping here to eat lunch at day, or at night with music and late night food after coming home from a party.
 It’s super close to but much better views than the Belemi Street Stairs.
 Accessible only by foot.
 Honestly, it’s such a great view and only 6-7 mins walk up the stairs from the main street.